tbratsas/eliza-cloud-stats-back/README.md

 ## Test apis

 - You can use **test_apis\auth.test.http** file, to test endpoints.
-- All endpoints are protected, you need to login first ang get the jwt token
+- All endpoints are protected, you need to login first ang get the jwt token.